-- If funding is by drawing down pre-existing facilities, the bidder should ensure that the funds are available and not required for other group operations.
-Otherwise, the bidder should have standby funding available or other sources of cash. - 17.
+- 15. If funding is by drawing down pre-existing facilities, the bidder should ensure that the funds are available and not required for other group operations.
+Otherwise, the bidder should have standby funding available or other sources of cash. - 16.
 If the bidder (or a group company) is realising non-liquid assets14 to fund the bid, the assets must be realisable on a timely basis for a sufficient amount.
-If they may not be, the bidder should have standby funding available or other sources of cash. - The degree of certainty about the availability of the funds may increase 18. during a bid as the likelihood of bid conditions being fulfilled or waived increases.
-15 A bid should not be declared, or allowed to become, unconditional until: - binding funding arrangements are documented in final form and (a) - commercially significant conditions precedent to drawdown have been fulfilled or there is no material risk that they won't be. - 19.
-A bidder would be unlikely to have a reasonable basis for external funding that is subject to: - documentation without a binding commitment (see paragraph 12) - (b) internal approval by the lender if the requirements of paragraph 1316 are not met - unusual repayment or expiry provisions that may result in the (c) funding not being available to pay for acceptances17 or - conditions precedent to drawdown, unless it is likely that the conditions will be satisfied or waived when the bid becomes unconditional.18 - A bidder would be unlikely to have a reasonable basis for funding: 20. - that is informal or unenforceable or on a "best endeavours" basis19 or
+If they may not be, the bidder should have standby funding available or other sources of cash. - 17.
+The degree of certainty about the availability of the funds may increase during a bid as the likelihood of bid conditions being fulfilled or waived increases.15 A bid should not be declared, or allowed to become, unconditional until: - (a) binding funding arrangements are documented in final form and - (b) commercially significant conditions precedent to drawdown have been fulfilled or there is no material risk that they won't be. - 18.
+A bidder would be unlikely to have a reasonable basis for external funding that is subject to: - (a) documentation without a binding commitment (see paragraph 12) - (b) internal approval by the lender if the requirements of paragraph 13^{16} are not met - (c) unusual repayment or expiry provisions that may result in the funding not being available to pay for acceptances17 or - (d) conditions precedent to drawdown, unless it is likely that the conditions will be satisfied or waived when the bid becomes unconditional.18 - 19.
+A bidder would be unlikely to have a reasonable basis for funding: